-Today’s distributed teams benefit from cloud-based software — including collaborative issue tracking software.
-It provides a highly accessible and centralized location of information regarding projects, products, issues, and tasks.
-Issue tracking web apps help identify priority issues, provide task details, and improve rate of resolution, so teams work more efficiently and customers receive support faster.
+Today’s distributed teams reap enormous benefits from cloud-based software.
+A key category of solutions benefiting teams is collaborative issue tracking software.
+It provides a highly accessible and centralized source of truth regarding projects, products, issues, and tasks.
+Issue tracking web apps help identify priority issues, provide task details, and improve rates of resolution, so teams work more efficiently and customers receive support faster.

 Table of Contents

 - What Is Issue Tracking Software?